 Ayam Goreng 99

-There are three styles of chicken – charcoal grilled, deep-fried and a sweeter Javanese style deep-fry.
+There are three styles of chicken – charcoal grilled, deep-fried and a sweeter, Javanese-style deep-fry.
 They are all ordered by the piece.

-While each of the three cooking styles is quite different in taste and texture, they all rely on the same preparation to keep the chicken juicy, tender and rich in flavour; they are marinaded for four-to-six hours on a low heat.
+While each of the three cooking styles is quite different in taste and texture, they all rely on the same preparation to keep the chicken juicy, tender and rich in flavour; marinated for four-to-six hours on a low heat.

-Many of these dishes are commonly served with intensely sweet Indonesian drink-desserts like es cendol, with pandan jelly, palm sugar and coconut milk or es campur, a temple of shaved ice with mixed jellies, condensed milk and syrup.
+Many of these dishes are commonly served with intensely sweet Indonesian drink-desserts like es cendol, with pandan jelly, palm sugar and coconut milk or es campur: a temple of shaved ice with mixed jellies, condensed milk and syrup.